Therapy Finder Advisor

 Side effects associated with selumetinib have been reported as mild, and the toxicity profile is favorable in comparison to other targeted agents and chemotherapies.
 The most common side effects are rash, fatigue, diarrhea, and peripheral edema.
 Only 16% of patients discontinued selumetinib therapy due to adverse events.

 Selumetinib is not yet approved by the FDA.
 It is currently in clinical trials for various cancer types including NSCLC, thyroid cancer, melanoma, pancreatic cancer, lymphoma, colorectal cancer and others.
-Your patient could access this drug by enrolling in one of the clinical trials listed below.
+Your patient could access this drug by enrolling in a clinical trial.

 |Selumetinib||MAP2K1, MAP2K2||Array BioPharma||Investigational|